VedantAWanchoo/Month-Day-Effect/README.md

 A: While the Dec-Jan effect is popular, the difference of returns during these two months is not statistically significant.

 A: Additioanlly, it is not that Dec is a bad month for the markets, its just that Jan is the best month for the markets so buying in Dec and selling in Jan can be somewhat profitable.

+Both files were made pre ChatGPT so you might notice loops and redundancies.